neongreen/artyom.me/lens-over-tea-2.md

   * A traversal shouldn't traverse the same element twice.

-  * Lens laws are as follows: you get what you put in, if you put what you get the whole thing is still the same, and the 2nd put overwrites the 1st one.
+  * Lens laws are as follows: you get what you put in, if you put what you get the whole thing is still the same, and the second put overwrites the first one.

 # Getters